The Blue Comet: Starring

-Guest-starring
+Guest starring

 Synopsis

 A.J. recognizes another patient: Rhiannon Flammer, Hernan O'Brien's old girlfriend, who has had "food issues" and depression.
 After discharge, they continue seeing each other.

 Jennifer Melfi is at a dinner party with colleagues, including Elliot Kupferberg.
 The conversation turns to a recent study claiming criminal sociopaths take advantage of talk therapy.
 Kupferberg angers and shocks her by revealing that Tony Soprano is her patient.
 However, she reads the study at home and is convinced of its findings.
-At his next session, Tony is relaxed; her responses become sarcastic and aggressive.
+At his next session, Tony wavers between contempt for A.J.'s depression and gratitude for his in-patient care.
+Her responses become sarcastic and aggressive.
 When she says she intends to cease treating him, he is taken aback and hurt: "We're making progress!
 It's been seven years!"
-She says, "You don't give a shit about commitments, about what I do."
+She says, "Since you are in crisis, I don't want to waste your time."
 She waits for him to go, then closes the door on him.

 Janice tells Tony that, as far as they can tell, Junior's money has run out, and she asks him to contribute, together with her and Bobby, so that he does not have to go into a state institution.
 Tony scornfully refuses.